ualibraries/Guide-on-the-Side/README.md

 Other requirements:

-* For email to work, your system (if Unix-like) needs to have a Mail Transport Agent (MTA) like Postfix or Sendmail.
-Installations running on Windows may be able to use SMTP by reconfiguring PHP: http://php.net/manual/en/mail.configuration.php.
+* Guide on the Side supports two methods for sending email: you can either change the configuration settings to use an external SMTP server or send emails directly from the application server hosting your Guide on the Side installation.
+If you're running a UNIX-like operating system and wish to send emails directly from the application server, you will need a Mail Transport Agent (MTA) like Postfix or Sendmail.
+If you're running a Windows server, you may be able to use SMTP to send emails directly from the application server by reconfiguring PHP: http://php.net/manual/en/mail.configuration.php.
 * date.timezone must be properly set in php.ini.
 * PHP should have the ability to run on the command line during installation